Skip to main content

 Which alternative has the best intro deal?

-As of January 2026: CookUnity offers similar discounts to Factor (50%+ off first box).
+As of June 2026: CookUnity offers similar discounts to Factor (50%+ off first box).
 Home Chef does $100 off first 4 boxes.
-Fresh n’ Lean runs rotating promos (usually 20-30% off).
 Clean Eatz Kitchen doesn’t do intro discounts but has free shipping over $85 permanently.
 Trifecta rarely discounts (premium positioning).
 If you’re deal-hunting, stack Factor’s intro offer first (50-65% off + 20% off next 4 boxes), then rotate to CookUnity’s intro offer, then Home Chef.
 You can milk 8-10 weeks of discounted meals across three services before paying full price anywhere.

 The Bottom Line